Blog article

-• The AAII Sentiment Survey measures individual investors' expectations for the stock market over the next six months, functioning as a valuable contrarian indicator
+The AAII Sentiment Survey measures individual investors' expectations for the stock market over the next six months, functioning as one of the most trusted contrarian indicators since 1987.

-But what is this indicator, what do all these numbers mean, and how to calculate them?
+But what is this indicator, what do all these numbers mean, and how can you use them?
 Learn everything you need to know in this article.

 Description